-The Andrew and Margaret Chorba Mezick Scholarship: This scholarship, established by James A. and Mary P. Mezick in honor of Dr. Mezick's parents, is given each year to a qualified incoming freshman, with preference given to students with demonstrated need from the Mid-Valley area.
+The Chorba-Mezick Family Scholarship: This scholarship was established by James A. and Mary P. Mezick to honor Dr. Mezick's parents, Andrew and Margaret and his uncles and their spouses, Michael and Mildred Chorba and Stephen and Anna Chorba.
+This scholarship is for incoming freshman with financial need from the Mid-Valley area.